Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 borough

-Prohibits drones from flying in any airspace below 400 feet within the Borough, including over residential or commercial zones, roads, and government or public buildings/property/parks.
-Exemption for commercial operators during daylight on private property with owner consent.
+Prohibits drones from flying in any airspace below 400 feet within the Borough, including over residential or commercial zoned areas, roads, and government or public buildings/property/parks.
+Exemptions apply to commercial use during daylight hours on private property with owner consent and data collection limited to the property.

 Restrictions

-No flight below 400 feet; commercial exemption for private property with owner consent and data collection limited to that property
+No flight below 400 feet AGL in Borough; exemption for commercial daytime operations on private property with owner consent and data collection limited to property

 View source